dku-boanlab/sfc/README.md

 - CAUSION!
 Please make sure that you have modified configuration files in the 'config' directory for your environment!!!

-# Test Scenario
+# Test Scenario 1
-1. Create default VMs
+1. Create default VMs in manual
 $ virt-manager

 - VNFs
 firewall, netsniff-ng, snort-ids, suricata-ids, suricata-ips, tcpdump, NAT
 Make sure that the NAMEs of new VMs are the same with the above ones (case-sensitive)